 Whether you remortgage 10% or 60% of your property, you will have the right to stay in your home until you move into full-time care or pass away.
 This is a significant issue for many people who struggle for funds in later life but also prefer to remain in their long-term homes.
 Incidentally, you may still be able to move home while retaining your lifetime mortgage.
 However, you must agree to this with your lifetime mortgage provider.

 While many people seek to leave their home and other assets to their children, if you were to take out a lifetime mortgage, this could significantly reduce your estate.
-In the event of your death, the property would be sold; proceeds used to pay off the capital and interest on the lifetime mortgage, with the remaining balance going to your estate.
+This is because, in the event of your death, the property would be sold, and proceeds used to pay off the capital and interest on the lifetime mortgage, with the remaining balance going to your estate.

 Early repayment of lifetime mortgage

 If your financial situation was to change and you were in a position to repay your lifetime mortgage, there may be an early repayment charge.
 This is because your mortgage's interest rate and terms would have been calculated on an average duration forecast.
 While not necessarily a substantial financial burden, it is something to be aware of if you consider potential early repayment.